larssb/HealOps/healOps.Status.ReadMe.md

     * Scheduled tasks helper scripts.
         * For Windows <-- Working, needs fine-tuning and support for defining job executing user.
         * For Linux/MacOS
-    * Better building of HealOps
+    * Better build scripts of HealOps
+        * Code coverage
+        * Script Analyzer and so forth
     * Deployment tactics
     * Tooling, meaning code, that can control a Package Management system for updates to a HealOps package.
         * And the well thought out logic flow of doing that and when....yeah yeah.